SymfonyId/BundlePlugins/README.md

 ## Simple plugins

-If your plugin is quite simple (i.e. only needs a `load()` method), just make the plugin class extend `SimpleBundlePlugin` which contains stub implementations for the interface methods that you won't need.
+If your plugin is quite simple (i.e. only needs a `load()` method), just make the plugin class extend `SimplePluginBundle` which contains stub implementations for the interface methods that you won't need.

 ## Thanks